yl2811-cmd/Showheel/wwwroot/story-engl.md

 "Did they go through it?"

 "It made it through.
-It's alright."
+It's okay."
 His expression was obscured by the starlight.
 "But that night I sat there until dawn, my hands shaking the whole time.
 Not because of the bumps.
 It was because when I made that decision, I wasn't thinking about wind speed or structural stress.
 I was thinking about how the recipient would react if they got impatient."

 He poured the cold tea into the darkness below the deck.